 Updates from the Centre

-We are pleased to share the tenth edition of the Australian Pro Bono Centre’s online magazine, Pro Bono Voco.
+We are pleased to share the 15th edition of the Australian Pro Bono Centre’s online magazine, Pro Bono Voco!

 Pro Bono Voco is a biannual publication for the private, public and community sectors with inspiration and insights to grow impactful pro bono legal work.